apprenticeharper/DeDRM_tools/FAQs.md

 There are some optional shared libraries (`*.dll`, `*.dylib`, and `*.so`) included for performance.
 The source for any compiled pieces are provided within `alfcrypto_src.zip`.
 If this is a concern either delete the binary files or manually rebuild them.

 ## What ebooks do these tools work on?
-The tools linked from this blog remove DRM from PDF, ePub, kePub (Kobo), eReader, Kindle (Mobipocket, KF8, Print Replica and Topaz) format ebooks using Adobe Adept, Barnes & Noble, Amazon, Kobo and eReader DRM schemes.
+The Calibre plugin removes DRM from PDF, ePub, kePub (Kobo), eReader, Kindle (Mobipocket, KF8, Print Replica and Topaz) format ebooks using Adobe Adept, Barnes & Noble, Readium LCP, Amazon, Kobo and eReader DRM schemes.

 Note these tools do NOT ‘crack’ the DRM.
 They simply allow the book’s owner to use the encryption key information already stored someplace on their computer or device to decrypt the ebook in the same manner the official ebook reading software uses.